dreamerie/jspsych-tutorials/README.md

 # jspsych-tutorials

-10 Week Workshop conducted Summer 2020
+10 Week Workshop originally conducted Summer 2020 [Updated Summer 2022]

 Introduction to JS and jsPsych for psychology students with no programming background.